selemani14/smiggle-chat/README.md

 4. RESTFUL API:
 This can be access using format index.php?smiggle=restfulAPI/getMessages/nameoffirstuser/name of second use example index.php?smiggle=restfulAPI/getMessages/james@gmail.com/julia@gmail.com
- 4.1 it returns a JSON with conversations like
+LAST 2 PARAMETERS ARE IMPORTANT james@gmail.com/julia@gmail.com as are the names of 2 people in conversation 4.1 it returns a JSON with conversations like
  [{"user":"james@gmail.com","message":"how are you","date":"2016-09-13"},{"user":"juli@gmail.com","message":"good james","date":"2016-09-13"},{"user":"james@gmail.com","message":"how are you","date":"2016-09-13"}]